-While it’s possible to see whales all year along the Oregon Coast, visitors tend to flock to Seaside and other coastal communities during Spring Whale Watching Week, which runs March 21 through March 29, 2020.
+While it’s possible to see whales all year along the Oregon Coast, visitors tend to flock to Seaside and other coastal communities during whale-watching season, which runs during the spring migration from mid-March to June.

 To improve your chances of seeing whales, we got some tips from an expert.
-Luke Parsons is an interpretive ranger with the Oregon State Park’s Beverly Beach management unit, which oversees the newly-renovated Depoe Bay Whale Watching Center.
-He says that onlookers can expect to see 20,000 north-bound whales migrating to their feeding grounds in Alaska starting in the middle of March.
+Luke Parsons is an interpretive ranger with the Oregon State Parks’ Beverly Beach management unit, which oversees the Depoe Bay Whale Watching Center (currently closed due to limited staffing during COVID-19).
+He says that onlookers can expect to see 20,000 northbound whales migrating to their feeding grounds in Alaska starting in the middle of March.

 What Kinds of Whales Will You See?